-Then, do not forget to visit the Royal Palace, the Plebiscito Square, the San Martino Castle, and the thousands of folkloristic little streets and alleys entangled all around the center of the city.
+If time permits a short visit of the Plebiscito Square, the San Martino Castle, and the thousands of folkloristic little streets and alleys entangled all around the center of the city.

 You will be back at your cruise ship by 5.00pm.

 This tour length is approximately 9 hours in total and is conducted by an English-speaking driver/guide & a local authorized, English-speaking guide for a private guided tour through ancient Pompeii & Herculaneum.

 • Luxury vehicles air-conditioned and fully equipped

 • English-speaking driver/guide + official English speaking guide for Pompeii & Herculaneum

 • Fuel, tolls, parking fees included